section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 The `Person function`, which may be used as a standard prototype constructor, is already available.
 With the `_classCallCheck` function, we can perform safety checking as well.

-This method is called within the `Person constructor, and it will throw an error unless the `Person function` is treated as a constructor function, in which case it will return `true`.
+This method is called within the `Person constructor`, and it will throw an error unless the `Person function` is treated as a constructor function, in which case it will return `true`.

 ### Multiline strings
 In addition, ES6 introduces a new, more concise manner of defining strings.
 You can construct multiline strings by using the backtick symbol.